 5. Offer a resolutions-led offer.

 Many of us see a new year as a time to tackle a new goal or make a fresh start, so why not offer special deals that encourage or support this?
 For example, getting fit is a common New Year resolution, so health and fitness businesses, like gyms and personal trainers, may choose to offer deals in line with this, such as waiving the joining fee or offering reduced annual fees to new members signing up in January.
-Booksellers can feature healthy recipe and self-help books, or provide group buying discounts to those starting a book club.
+Booksellers can feature healthy recipes and self-help books, or provide group buying discounts to those starting a book club.

 6. Give your customers something FREE.

 The nature of your business may mean it doesn’t partake in sale season, but that doesn’t mean you can’t join in on the busy January sales period.
-Consider small things you can do to entice customers to spend money with you, whether it’s running a Friday night wine tasting session at your bottle shop, offering freebie bite-sized samples of your cafe’s new cookies with every coffee, or a complimentary styling session for shoppers looking to update their wardrobe at your hair salon.
+Consider small things you can do to entice customers to spend money with you, whether it’s running a Friday night wine tasting session at your bottle shop, offering freebie bite-sized samples of your cafe’s new cookies with every coffee, or a complimentary styling session for shoppers looking to update their wardrobe at your clothing store.

 Want to grow your small business this New Year?
 Talk to Prospa about a business loan.